benroberts999/ampsci/doc/tutorial.md

 }
 ```

 The `omega = 0.0;` option means we have solved RPA equations for each transition at zero frequency.
-It is also possible to automatically solve RPA for each transition frequncy by setting: `omega = each;`.
+It is also possible to automatically solve RPA for each transition frequency by setting: `omega = each;`.
 See [ampsci.pdf](https://ampsci.dev/ampsci.pdf) for description of RPA.

 The output format will depend on the specific module.